jdoleary/Spellmasons/docs/TasksCurrent.md

     - turn off target snapping when your first spell is a targeting spell for convenience
     - spellbook animation is showing up in singleplayer
         - but you still need it when you yourself are casting multiple at once
-    - burst should memorize your position at time of cast, so that if you move after casting it keeps the position that it was when you cast
     - levels can be way too big
     - leaderboard
     -  maybe target circle should makes the spells that come after it tick up in how long they have to restore